Thomas Say: Career

+Many of the scientific names assigned by Say are no longer accepted.
+Lists of the former names matched with current scientific and common names are available.

 During their years in New Harmony, Say and Lesueur experienced considerable difficulties.
 Say was a modest and unassuming man, who lived frugally like a hermit.
 He abandoned commercial activities and devoted himself to his studies, making difficulties for his family.

-Say died, apparently from typhoid fever, in New Harmony on 10 October 1834, when he was 47 years old.
+Say died, apparently from typhoid fever, in New Harmony on October 10, 1834, when he was 47 years old.

 Legacy and honors

 Say described more than 1,000 new species of beetles, more than 400 species of insects of other orders, and seven well-known species of snakes.

 Other zoologists honored him by naming several taxa after him: